shaloo/docs.arcana/docs/state_of_the_ntwk.md

 All data stored in Arcana Store is encrypted via secure keys.
 The encrypted data is accessible only to the data owner.
 Arcana Network platform components do not store any keys that belong to the dApp user.
 Data is decrypted only at the client end after user verification.

+### Key Access

-Arcana uses the [asynchronous verifiable secret sharing and proactive crypto systems distributed Key storage scheme by Cachin et al. (2002)](https://eprint.iacr.org/2002/134.pdf).
-In the future, we plan to use asynchronous distributed key generation (DKG).
+Arcana combines several algorithms to have a highly secure and robust ADKG subsystem.
+It uses [asynchronous verifiable secret sharing and proactive crypto systems distributed Key storage scheme by Cachin et al. (2002)](https://eprint.iacr.org/2002/134.pdf) and [robust asynchronous DPSS](https://eprint.iacr.org/2022/971) to ensure that no single node in the system has access to the user's keys and the system can handle malicious nodes.
+We are also working on key repair, refresh, multi-factor-authentication (MFA) and multi-party computation (MPC) for even stronger security without compromising on ease of use for Web3 users.

+###

 ### Audit